pinkopaque22/rails-codechallenge/README.md

 ## Setup and requirements

-Create a Github repository and invite `jsierles` to it.
+Create a Github repository and invite `dirkdk` to it.
 We'll fork this repo into our org so we can review.

 Push code regularly with meaningful commit messages.

-Setup a PostgreSQL instance with the PostGIS extension for testing locally.

-Do not add an authentication layer to this service.
+No authentication layer is needed

 Tests are required, though not at 100% coverage.